ministryofjustice/cloud-platform-environments-checker/README.md

 Ruby code to compare the namespaces which exist in the cluster to those which are defined in the [env-repo].

 Namespaces which exist in the cluster, but which are not defined in the repo should be deleted, along with all of their AWS resources.
-This project can also do that.

 This project is executed regularly by a [concourse-job], to generate a report.
 To run manually, follow the steps in Installation and Usage.